osasuair/osasuair/README.md

 👀 Check out my website https://paulairuehia.com

-🌱 I’m currently studying Computer Science at Carleton University
+🌱 I’m currently in the Bachelor of Computer Science Honours program at Carleton University in the Artificial Intelligence and Machine Learning Stream

 📫 Send me an Email: osasuair@gmail.com